finishy1995/mongo-adapter/README.md

 - **[Skynet](https://github.com/cloudwu/skynet)**

 **Verification details:**

 Unit tests are used for verification.
-With the [mongo-adapter](https://github.com/cloudwu/skynet/blob/master/lualib/mongo.lua), Skynet can directly connect both to this mock server and to MongoDB Atlas ([https://cloud.mongodb.com/](https://cloud.mongodb.com/)) running MongoDB 7.0 and 8.0.
+With the `mongo-adapter`, these frameworks can connect to MongoDB Atlas ([https://cloud.mongodb.com/](https://cloud.mongodb.com/)) running MongoDB 7.0 and 8.0.
-All tests pass against both the mock server and real MongoDB clusters.

 ## Scenarios